Definition/Introduction

 Clinical Significance

 Within the healthcare system, fires involving patients are rare but happen in higher-risk situations like respiratory tract surgeries.
 These patients are being ventilated with oxygen while under anesthesia during the procedure.
-The use of an electrocautery device during the surgery completes the triad necessary for a fire—tissue as a fuel source, oxygen as the oxidizer, and cautery as the source of ignition.
+An electrocautery device during the surgery completes the triad necessary for a fire—tissue as a fuel source, oxygen as the oxidizer, and cautery as the ignition source.
 A handful of reports have been published on this event involving a fire being ignited within the patient's respiratory tract, resulting in tissue damage.[17][18]
-Additional steps that may be taken to reduce risk are using a fire safety device that utilizes carbon dioxide to prevent fires and has shown great efficacy with up to 100% absolute risk reduction in preliminary trials.[19]
+Additional steps that may be taken to reduce risk include using a fire safety device that utilizes carbon dioxide to prevent fires.
+This device has shown great efficacy with up to 100% absolute risk reduction in preliminary trials.[19]

 Nursing, Allied Health, and Interprofessional Team Interventions

-When a patient presents with injuries from fire, interprofessional collaboration is crucial to optimize patient outcomes.
-The EMS team will need to quickly evaluate, perform any necessary life-saving resuscitation, and transport the patient to the hospital.
-Upon arrival, the emergency department team must assess the patient and triage the complications with establishing an airway and improving blood oxygenation taking precedent.
+Interprofessional collaboration is crucial to optimize patient outcomes when a patient presents with injuries from fire.
+The EMS team needs to quickly evaluate, perform any necessary life-saving resuscitation, and transport the patient to the hospital.
+Upon arrival, the emergency department team must assess the patient and triage the complications by establishing an airway and improving blood oxygenation, taking precedent.
 The trauma and surgical teams should be consulted depending on the nature and extent of the injuries.
 The pharmacist should be involved in administering appropriate pharmacology to stabilize the patient.

 The burn team may need to be consulted in the event of a skin burn.
-The nursing staff will be involved throughout the process, especially with patient monitoring and medication administration.
+The nursing staff be involved throughout the process, especially with patient monitoring and medication administration.
 After stabilizing the patient, the pulmonologist and dermatology teams may need to consult depending on compromised tissues.
-Depending on the severity, the patient may need to be transported to the ICU, where the critical care team will take over care.
+Depending on the severity, the patient may need to be transported to the ICU, where the critical care team take over care.
+Other professionals, such as physical and occupational therapists, begin to be involved in the care throughout the recovery phase to rehabilitate the patient.
+Social work should also be involved to determine the cause of injury and how to prevent another similar scenario.
+If the fire took place at home, they may also need to support the patient with housing.

 Nursing, Allied Health, and Interprofessional Team Monitoring